ssvassiliev/fibertrace/README.md

 1. Fractional anisotropy is saved in the streamline_A.mol2
 2. The largest eigenvalue of the diffusion tensor ( &#955;<sub>1</sub> ) is saved in the streamline_D.mol2.
 It shows diffusivity (the rate of diffusion) in the direction tangent to streamlines.
-3. Direction of the streamlines is saved in streamline_XYZ.mol2.
-Unit vector tangent to a streamline at each point is encoded into a floating point number (color code).
-Streamlines colored by direction can be visualized in VMD using shell script “load\_streamlines\_mol2.sh”.
+3. The direction of streamlines is saved in streamline_XYZ.mol2.
+Unit vector tangent to a streamline at each point is encoded into a floating point number (colour code).
+Streamlines coloured by direction can be visualized in VMD using shell script “load\_streamlines\_mol2.sh”.

 ## References:

-1. C. Gustafsson, S. Vassiliev, C. Kurten, P.-O. Syren, T. Brinck, MD simulations reveal complex water paths in squalene hopene cyclase - tunnel obstructing mutations alter the movements of water in the active site, ACS Omega. submitted (2017).
+1. C. Gustafsson, S. Vassiliev, C. Kurten, P.-O. Syren, T. Brinck, MD simulations reveal complex water paths in squalene-hopene cyclase - tunnel obstructing mutations alter the movements of water in the active site, ACS Omega. submitted (2017).
 2. S. Vassiliev, P. Comte, A. Mahboob, D. Bruce, Tracking the Flow of Water through Photosystem II Using Molecular Dynamics and Streamline Tracing, Biochemistry.
 49 (2010) 1873–1881. doi:10.1021/bi901900s.